skip to content

 Adult Safeguarding Unit

 The Adult Safeguarding Unit operates within the South Australian Office for Ageing Well.
-The Unit is empowered with statutory responsibility and accountability for receiving and responding to reports of actual or suspected abuse of vulnerable adults.
-It is therefore responsible for receiving and responding to reports of elder abuse.
+The Unit is responsible for receiving and responding to reports of actual or suspected abuse of vulnerable adults.
+This includes elder abuse.

-The Ageing and Adult Safeguarding Act 1995 (SA) established the Adult Safeguarding Unit, which commenced operation on 1 October 2019.
+The Ageing and Adult Safeguarding Act 1995 (SA) establishes the Adult Safeguarding Unit, which commenced operation on 1 October 2019.

-The Unit coordinates responses to reports of abuse when the response requires the assistance of multiple agencies in supporting the vulnerable adult [s 15(1)(g)].
-The Unit can act as a triage service in referring reporters to appropriate agencies and bodies for assistance [s 15(1)(h)].
+The Unit coordinates responses to reports of abuse when the response needs the help of multiple agencies to support the vulnerable adult [s 15(1)(g)].
+The Unit can act as a triage service in referring reporters to appropriate agencies for help [s 15(1)(h)].

 Principles underpinning the operation of the Adult Safeguarding Unit

-• vulnerable adults are entitled to be treated with respect for their dignity, autonomy and right to self-determination;
+• vulnerable adults should be treated with respect for their dignity, autonomy and right to self-determination

-• a vulnerable adult with decision-making capacity has the right to decline services or supports;
+• vulnerable adults with decision-making capacity have the right to decline services or supports

-• any safeguarding measures should be the least interventionist and least intrusive; and
+• any safeguarding measures should be the least interventionist and least intrusive

 • community education and awareness raising are priorities for the Unit.